-This year’s theme is 40 Years of Fabulous celebrating more art, music and family fun.
-With more than 85 events, the festival includes just about everything from photo exhibits to tours to music to dancing to kids’ activities to cooking demos to fashion shows to acting.
+This year’s theme is Sheroes: Women Who Made a Difference, Celebrating 100 Years of Women’s Suffrage 1920-2020 and with almost 85 events, the festival includes just about everything from photo exhibits to tours to music to dancing to kids’ activities to cooking demos to fashion shows to acting.
 Art Deco era cars are part of the classic car show while vintage clothing and accessories will be for sale.

-Whether are a Great Gatsby era fan, history buff, classic car enthusiast, or looking for fun things to do with the kids, the 40th annual Art Deco Weekend community cultural festival brings more things to do this year.
+Whether you are a Great Gatsby era fan, history buff, classic car enthusiast, or looking for fun things to do with the kids, the 41st annual Art Deco Weekend community cultural festival brings more things to do this year.
 Just some of the free things to do include: